 ▲ Details: A meta-analysis of clinical research shows that taking vitamin C alone decreases the risk of both term and preterm PROM by 45% and 34%, respectively, when compared with placebo or control (96707).
-Another meta-analysis of clinical research shows that taking vitamin C during pregnancy decreases the risk of PROM by 43% and preterm PROM by 33%, but does not decrease the risk of term PROM, when compared with a control.
-While vitamin C was studied in doses of 100, 500, and 1000 mg daily, the decreased risk of PROM was only observed in studies of 100 mg daily (114493).
-A moderate-sized clinical study in patients with a history of PROM shows that taking vitamin C 100 mg daily, starting at 14 weeks' gestation, increases the gestational age at recurrent PROM by around 1 week and increases the gestational age at birth by around 1.3 weeks when compared with placebo (109960).
-Additionally, a meta-analysis of observational studies suggests that vitamin C levels in the blood tend to be lower in patients with PROM, particularly preterm PROM (114493).
+Also, a more recent clinical study in patients with a history of PROM shows that taking vitamin C 100 mg daily, starting at 14 weeks' gestation, increases the gestational age at recurrent PROM by around 1 week and increases the gestational age at birth by around 1.3 weeks when compared with placebo (109960).